PDF Creative Specs + Best Practices Guide (Beta)

 - Create print-ready PDFs using the creative templates and following the PDF best practices.

-- Once any issues have been resolved, PebblePost reviews your PDF creative and generates a digital proof within 24-48 hours.
+- Submit your creative for review.
+PebblePost reviews your PDF creative and generates a digital proof within 24-48 hours.

 - You will receive an automated email when digital proofs are ready for review in the PebblePost Platform.
 You can approve the proof directly on the platform to start deploying the following day.